It's nearing that dreaded time of year again that divides Hubby and me–football season.

-The only thing worse, in his eyes, besides missing an opportunity to see a game, is having to drag his “unsportsman-like” wife along.
+The only thing worse, in his eyes, besides missing an opportunity to see a game or training camp, is having to drag his “unsportsman-like” wife along.

 He says he doesn’t like taking me to the games because he feels that there are other ways we can spend time together without it having to be at an event he is so passionate about and I’m not.